ckirbs/ElevatorControlSystem/README.txt

-		2.3 - Give Project a Name (ex: ElevatorProjectGroup5) and Finish 2.4 - Import File (file->import) and then General - File System and click Next 2.5 - From Directory: Select from the unzipped folder the java project "ElevatorProject" 2.6 - Check the Elevatpr box to grab all of the files 2.7 - Into Folder: Select the Java Project you created (ex: ElevatorProjectGroup5) and hit finish 3 - Navigate in the Package Explorer to the Java Project you imported the files into -> src 3.1 - Select from elevatorSubsystem -> ElevatorReciever.java 3.2 - Select from scheduler -> SchedulerRunner.java 3.3 - Select from floorSubsytem -> FloorSystem.java 4 - To run our project run ElevatorReciever.java, SchedulerRunner.java and floorSubsystem.java 4.1 - The elevatorReciever output will show the progress of the elevator (where its going and what state its in) 5 - To acces JUnit Tests navigate to ElevatorProject -> src -> test 5.1 - Included are JUnit Tests for all of the subsystems (elevator, floor, scheduler and resources)
+		2.3 - Give Project a Name (ex: ElevatorProjectGroup5) and Finish 2.4 - Import File (file->import) and then General - File System and click Next 2.5 - From Directory: Select from the unzipped folder the java project "ElevatorProject" 2.6 - Check the Elevator box to grab all of the files 2.7 - Into Folder: Select the Java Project you created (ex: ElevatorProjectGroup5) and hit finish 3 - Navigate in the Package Explorer to the Java Project you imported the files into -> src 3.1 - Select from elevatorSubsystem -> ElevatorReciever.java 3.2 - Select from scheduler -> SchedulerRunner.java 3.3 - Select from floorSubsytem -> FloorSystem.java 4 - To run our project run ElevatorReciever.java, SchedulerRunner.java and floorSubsystem.java (in that order) 4.1 - The elevatorReciever output will show the progress of the elevator (where its going and what state its in) 5 - To acces JUnit Tests navigate to ElevatorProject -> src -> test 5.1 - Included are JUnit Tests for all of the subsystems (elevator, floor, scheduler and resources)